yousefhosseny/Tuturial-For-Universal/system analisis/Ch 1/11) Cash Flow Analysis and Measures.md

 ### 3. Discounted Cash Flow Technique
 - **Simple Idea**: This method looks at money’s value today, not just later, to see if the project’s a good deal.
 - **Deeper Look**:
-  - **Discounted Cash Flows**: It adjusts all the money coming in and going out over time to what it’s worth in today’s dollars—because $100 in five years isn’t as good as $100 now (thanks to inflation and time).
+  - ==**Discounted Cash Flows**:== It adjusts all the money coming in and going out over time to what it’s worth in today’s dollars—because $100 in five years isn’t as good as $100 now (thanks to inflation and time).
-  - **Net Present Value (NPV)**: This is the difference between the present value of benefits and costs—if it’s positive, the project’s worth it; if negative, it’s a loss.
+  - ==**Net Present Value (NPV)**:== This is the difference between the present value of benefits and costs—if it’s positive, the project’s worth it; if negative, it’s a loss.
   - It’s like asking, “If I had all this money now instead of later, would it still be a win?”

 **الترجمة بالعربي**: